 This is the easiest concern to address and it the one often brought up by those new to the world of fermentation.
 If veggies are exposed to the open air, they will mold over time.
-However, if the veggies are submerged under water and allowed time to ferment mold shouldn’t occur.
+However, if the veggies are submerged underwater and allowed time to ferment mold shouldn’t occur.
 But what sometimes happens is the veggies at the top do become exposed to air and some mold can form.

 There are a few ways to prevent this.
-One is to have a weight or croc hold the veggies down so they remain under liquid.
+One is to have a weight or croc hold the veggies down so they remain under the liquid.
 A second approach to periodically push the veggies down during the fermentation period.
-Worse case scenario is if you lose the battle to mold, you can always throw out the the top inch of veggies and use the rest.
+Worst-case scenario is if you lose the battle to mold, you can always throw out the top inch of veggies and use the rest.
 And if you are still concerned, use the remaining veggies in a heated soup.
 You won’t get the probiotic benefit, but the food won’t go to waste either.

 Refrigeration is a recent technology when it comes to the history of food preservation.
 Before it arrived, cultures from all over the world independently figured out how to harness fermentation to preserve veggies post harvest.